Fire (1996 film): Reception

+Shohini Ghosh wrote a 2010 monograph about the film and the public response to it, titled Fire: A Queer Film Classic.

 North America

-The film did not attract any particular attention outside India, including in Canada, despite being co-produced there; an article in The Toronto Star mentioned how it did not attract any attention at it's initial premiere at the Toronto Film Festival.
-However, the film managed to attract a small but significant amount of audience in the United States, due largely due to a rave review in The Los Angeles Times and an interview with Mehta by The New York Times.
-The film consequently managed to have some screeings in some coutries in Europe like France and Germany.
+The film did not attract any particular attention outside India, including in Canada, despite being co-produced there; an article in The Toronto Star mentioned how it did not attract any attention at its initial premiere at the Toronto Film Festival.
+However, the film managed to attract a small but significant amount of audience in the United States, due largely due to a rave review in the Los Angeles Times and an interview with Mehta by The New York Times.
+The film consequently managed to have some screenings in some countries in Europe like France and Germany.
 Ruth Vanita touched on the topic of the niche interest in the film overseas, stating that the film had deep and distinct Indian elements, such as the joint family structure and the mechanisms of arranged marriages, which meant that non-Indian audiences could only understand the film on a relatively shallower level.